buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcChimney.md

 # IfcChimney

 Chimneys are typically vertical, or as near as vertical, parts of the construction of a building and part of the building fabric.
 Often constructed by pre-cast or insitu concrete, today seldom by bricks.
-Chimneys are used to evacuate flues from e.g. boilers or fire places.
+Chimneys are used to evacuate flues from e.g. boilers or fire places.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO 6707-1: construction containing one or more flues.